Yashg5311/EMotorad_Assignment/README.md

 - ApexChart library was used to implement Chartjs and Donut Chart.
 - 2 Models were craeted at Bacckend..one for users and one for adding Profiles.
 - Delpoyed on Render, both Backend and Frontend.

+## Problems Faced
+Faced In Firebase Authentication and Deploying.
+Also in Making Chart.

 ## Technologies used